 September 30, 1975

 Attorney General Edward H. Levi issued guidelines for FBI intelligence activities.
-In April 1976, he issued guidelines for FBI domestic security activities.
-These guidelines were issued in response to congressional concerns raised by the Church and Pike Committees.
+In April 1976, he issued guidelines for FBI domestic security activities in response to congressional concerns raised by the Church and Pike committees.

 October 4, 1976

 The FBI established an Office of Professional Responsibility to investigate charges of malfeasance against Bureau employees.